isrish/VAD-LTSD/README.md

 # VAD-LTSD
-Efficient voice activity detection algorithms using long-term speech information
+Efficient voice activity detection (VAD) algorithms using long-term speech information

 This repository contains a matlab code impelementation of the VAD based on the following [paper](http://www.sciencedirect.com/science/article/pii/S0167639303001201)